Compare the best cashback credit cards

 What are cashback credit cards?

-Earn rates aren’t as high as they were a few years ago, and there are fewer cashback credit cards around, but there are some tasty intro bonuses up for grabs, from elevated earn rates for a set period to one-off lump sums – provided you meet the minimum spend requirements.
+Earn rates aren’t as high as they were a few years ago, and there are fewer cashback credit cards around.
+But there are some tasty intro bonuses up for grabs, from elevated earn rates for a set period of time to one-off lump sums – provided you meet the minimum spend requirements.

-Some cards just offer the occasional opportunity to earn cashback when you spend with a specific brand that they’ve decided to partner with, but dedicated cashback cards let you earn money back on every purchase.
+Some cards only offer the occasional opportunity to earn cashback when you spend with a specific brand they’ve partnered with, but dedicated cashback cards usually let you earn money back on every purchase.

 handful-of-cash-cashback-offers